AlanElPlatano/Orpheus/README.md

 ![Screenshot of the Augmentation tab](assets/augmentation_tab.png "Augmentation tab")

-This tab is critical because it performs transposition to improve model generalization and perform data augmentation.
+This tab is very important because it performs transposition to improve model generalization and perform data augmentation.

 ### Transposition Strategy